JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 </depends>
 ```

-Before marking a plugin as compatible with all products, you need to verify that it doesn't use any APIs which are specific to IntelliJ Platform.

-In order to do that, you can create an IntelliJ Platform SDK pointing to an installation of RubyMine/PyCharm/..., compile your plugin against that SDK and verify that everything compiles.
+Before marking a plugin as compatible with all products, you should verify that it doesn't use any APIs that are specific to IntelliJ Platform.
+To do so, create an IntelliJ Platform SDK pointing to an installation of RubyMine/PyCharm/etc., compile your plugin against that SDK, and verify that everything compiles.

 The
 [IntelliJ plugin repository](http://plugins.intellij.net)
-automatically detects the products with which a plugin is compatible, according to these rules, and makes it available to users of those products.
+automatically detects the products with which a plugin is compatible, based on the rules above, and makes it available to users of those products.